anani92/anani92/README.md

 ### I am full-stack developer

-I am a self-taught Software Engineer who fell in love with coding!
+I am a self-taught software developer who fell in love with coding!
 I enjoy learning new technologies.
 I came from a non-traditional background.
 I studied law in Egypt.
 I have experience in business, and Law enforcement.

 My interest in computer science started when I was a kid. after trying so many things in life, nothing could satisfy me and I wanted something that I really enjoy doing, My curiosity led me to read more about programming as I naturally had the intution for the computers and softwares so I knew at somepoint that programming is for me.
 I started taking online programming courses, and I was fascinated by how coding can teach me to think, to be creative, and to go beyond my imagination.